Homebrew/homebrew-cask/doc/development/adding_a_cask.md

 ### Forks and Apps with Conflicting Names

 Forks should have the vendor’s name as a prefix on the Cask’s file name and token.
 For unrelated Apps that share a name, the most popular one (usually the one already present) stays unprefixed.
-Since this can be subjective, if you disagree with a decision open an issue and make your case to the maintainers.
+Since this can be subjective, if you disagree with a decision, open an issue and make your case to the maintainers.

 ### Unofficial, Vendorless, and Walled Builds